MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/getting-started-with-universal-drivers.md

 ## Best Practices

-* Driver Isolation:

-  * To maximize reliability and serviceability of your Universal driver, ensure your driver follows the principles of *driver isolation*
-  * An isolated driver is one that uses relative locations provided by OS API's to access and write registry and file state
-  * An isolated driver runs from the driver store
-  * An isolated driver interacts with other drivers via OS API's or device interfaces
-  * See more details on the [Driver Isolation](driver-isolation.md) page

 *  If you are using the WDK with Visual Studio, set the **Target Platform** value in the driver project properties to `Universal`.
 This will automatically add the correct libraries, as well as running the Universal INF validation and APIValidator as a part of build.
 To do this:

     1. Open the driver project properties.
     2. Select **Driver Settings**.
     3. Use the drop-down menu to set **Target Platform** to `Universal`.

+* **Driver Isolation**:

+  * To maximize reliability and serviceability of your Universal driver, ensure your driver follows the principles of **driver isolation**
+  * Driver isolation is a new concept that allows your driver to be self-contained and robust to OS changes
+  * See more details on the [Driver Isolation](driver-isolation.md) page

 *  If your INF performs any custom setup actions that depend on the target platform, consider separating them out into an extension INF.
 You can update an extension INF independently from the base driver package to improve robustness and servicing.
 See [Using an Extension INF File](../install/using-an-extension-inf-file.md).
 *  If you would like to provide an application that works with your device, please provide a UWP app.
 For details, see [Hardware Support App (HSA): Steps for Driver Developers](../devapps/hardware-support-app--hsa--steps-for-driver-developers.md).
 An OEM can pre-load such an app using [DISM - Deployment Image Servicing and Management](https://docs.microsoft.com/windows-hardware/manufacture/desktop/dism---deployment-image-servicing-and-management-technical-reference-for-windows).
 Alternatively, users can manually download the app from the Microsoft Store.